wpengine/acm-content-connect/Readme.md

 #### Args:

+Optional.

+`is_bidirectional` (Boolean) Should this relationship be queryable from either side of the relationship?
+Defaults to `false`.

-Args expects options for the `from` and `to` sides of the relationship as top level keys.
+You may also supply arguments for each side of the relationship through the `from` and `to` top level keys.
 Options for each direction are as follows:

 - `enable_ui` (Bool) - Should the default UI be enabled for the current side of this relationship
 - `sortable` (Bool) - Should the relationship be sortable for the current side of this relationship